SenishKhadka/Windows-App-from-Python/README.md

 You can directly run Oh Yes Application.\n
-I was just tinkering with tkinter
+I was just tinkering with tkinter.